donskifarrell/meteor-chartjs/README.md

-# Chart.js for Meteor
+# Chart.js for Meteor v0.0.5

+*Updated to use latest Chartjs 1.0.1-beta2 version*

-The minified JS file has been slightly modified from the official version to fix an issue with variable scoping in Meteor 0.6.5.1 (removed outermost 'var').
+The minified JS file has been slightly modified from the official version to fix an issue with variable scoping in Meteor 0.6.5.1 and latest 1.0.1-beta2 changes.

 ## Requirements